postgres-ai/postgres-checkup/HELP.md

 ### D004 pg_stat_statements, Tuning opts, pg_stat_kcache

+Checks if the extensions for SQL query analysis are available and installed in the current database: pg_stat_statements and pg_stat_kcache.
+If extenstions are available, their settings will be shown.

+> Insights:
+> - Query analysis reports (section K) require at least pg_stat_statements be installed.
-Checks if there are of extensions for collecting statistics on requests.
-A number of important reports of Postgres-checkup use these extensions.
-In addition, pg_stat_statements are used by most monitoring systems.
+> - In addition, pg_stat_statements are used by most monitoring systems.
-This report shows settings of extensions for query analysis purposes.
-Helps to find wrong query tracking settings.
-For example, `pg_stat_statements.track = all` doubles query calls if we use stored procedures (it's better to use value `top`).
+> - Inspection of pg_stat_statements is essential for correct query analysis.
+> - For example, `pg_stat_statements.track = all` might double some SQL queries if stored procedures are used (to avoid duplicates and understand workload correctly, `top` should be used; however, it will exclude in-function SQL statements).

 # F. Autovacuum, Bloat